THE QUOTED COMPANY ALLIANCE (QCA) CODE

 QCA Code Principle

 In particular, an appropriate communication and reporting structure should exist between the board and all constituent parts of its shareholder base.
 This will assist:

 • the communication of shareholders’ views to the board; and

 • the shareholders’ understanding of the unique circumstances and constraints faced by the company.

 It should be clear where these communication practices are described (annual report or website).

 The audit committee is comprised of the Chairman and the non-executive directors and determines the terms of engagement of the Company’s auditors and will determine, in consultation with the auditors, the scope of the audit.
 The Audit Committee receives and reviews reports from management and the Company’s auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Company.
-The Audit Committee has unrestricted access to the Company’s auditors and is chaired by Oliver Cooke, the Company’s Chairman.
+The Audit Committee has unrestricted access to the Company’s auditors.
+This committee is chaired by Peter Dornan.

 The Remuneration Committee

 The remuneration committee, which comprises the non-executive directors, is chaired by Roderic Rennison.
 The committee reviews the scale and structure of the executive directors’ and senior employees’ remuneration and the terms of their service or employment contracts, including share option schemes and other bonus arrangements.
 The remuneration and terms and conditions of the non-executive directors are set by the entire Board.

 The Company is subject to the City Code on Takeovers and Mergers.